2-rust/solana-pumpfun-raydium-volume-bundler-bot/README.md

 ### 1. Buy Modes

 #### Bundle Buy (Nad.fun)
 Generates volume by bundling buy transactions across multiple wallets.
 Enter the token address (CA) and delay between transactions.
-The bot will create buy transactions for all wallets with randomized amounts between minBuy and maxBuy.
+The bot will create buy transactions for wallets with randomized amounts between minBuy and maxBuy.

+**Bundle Size**: By default, processes ALL wallets.
+Set `maxWalletsPerBundle` in config.json to limit (recommended: 10-50 wallets).
+See `BUNDLE_LIMITS.md` for details.

 #### Auto Volume
 Monitors the dev wallet address (configured in config.json) and automatically executes trades when a new token is launched.
 This mode performs a Buy-Buy-Sell cycle until all wallets have completed their actions.